djh20/ardleaf/README.md

 Currently prints information about the car into the serial monitor (I'm working on an application to show this in a better form).

-ArdLeaf uses files from the MCP_CAN library by coryjfowler https://github.com/coryjfowler/MCP_CAN_lib
+ArdLeaf uses files from the MCP_CAN library by coryjfowler https://github.com/coryjfowler/MCP_CAN_lib (These files come with the library, you don't need to download anything else).

 ## Installation
 1. Download the ZIP from https://github.com/danmanmrdj/ardleaf/archive/master.zip